Sgsaram/research-tree-evolution/README.md

 ```
 pip install -r requirements/dev.txt
 ```
-There is a bunch of plugins for best practice of using jupyterlab, so check is their work correct
+There is a bunch of plugins for best practice of using jupyterlab, so check if their work correct

 ## **Jupyter notebook**